Gambling advertising is a workflow problem

 This matters for creative review because the problematic idea can be indirect.
 "Turn your week around" may be harmless in one context and risky in another.
 A bonus message can become more serious when paired with payday timing, debt language, or imagery that implies escape.

-Good gambling beta examples will include paid social, display ads, affiliate creative, welcome offers, sports-tie-in copy, influencer briefs, app-store copy, and landing pages.
-The best examples will include the context around the ad, not just the text itself.
+Useful UK Gambling inputs include paid social, image ads, affiliate creative, welcome offers, sports-led campaigns, influencer briefs, app copy, emails, SMS, and landing pages.
+The strongest examples include the audience, channel, offer, and creative context around the words.

-That is where a compliance intelligence workflow can be more useful than a checklist: it can connect the copy to the rule, the audience, the channel, and the fix.
+That is where a specialist compliance workflow becomes more useful than a checklist: it can connect the content to the source, the audience, the channel, the practical treatment, and the review record.